Posted on 02/03/22 by Caitlin Johnson (she/her) in Health & Health Equity

 Posted on 02/10/21 by Amanda Woodrum in Health & Health Equity

 COVID-19 exposed existing flaws in our economic and health care systems by taking a disproportionate toll on Black and low-income Ohioans.
-This is due to the increased prevalence of chronic health conditions in these communities that make them more susceptible to severe impacts from the virus.
+This is due to the increased prevalence of chronic health conditions in these communities... read more

 Posted on 10/12/20 by Wendy Patton in Health & Health Equity